Amirhosein/Hermod/README.md

 # Hermod: Mythic, Mighty, Simple Message Broker

-Hermod is a fast and simple GRPC based broker.
+Hermod is a fast and simple gRPC based broker.
 It's a mini practical project to sail through the Golang and most common used tools and frameworks including:

-- GRPC/Protobuf
+- gRPC/Protobuf
 - Concurrent programming
 - Storing data using Cassandra/Postrgres/Redis
 - Load Testing using K6 and simple golang client